smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 Audio from the radio is routed to the right headphone channel.
 Audio from the computer is routed to the left headphone channel.

+The headphone jack (and only the headphone jack) has a filter to remove any PL tone hum since the audio it carries is not filtered by the radio.

 ## Radio Connectors

 ![mini-DIN connectors]({{ site.baseurl }}/images/teensy-radio-interface/mini-din-connectors.jpg)